John Nunn: Career

 As well as being a strong player, Nunn is regarded as one of the best contemporary authors of chess books.
 He has penned many books, including Secrets of Grandmaster Chess, which won the British Chess Federation Book of the Year award in 1988, and John Nunn's Best Games, which took the award in 1995.
 He is the director of chess publishers Gambit Publications.
-Chess historian Edward Winter has written of him:
+Chess historian Edward Winter said:

 A polymath, Nunn has written authoritative monographs on openings, endings and compositions, as well as annotated games collections and autobiographical volumes.
 As an annotator he is equally at home presenting lucid prose descriptions for the relative novice and analysis of extreme depth for the expert.

-In a 2010 interview, Magnus Carlsen said he thought extreme intelligence could be a hindrance to one's chess career.
-As an example of this, he cited Nunn:
+In 2010, Magnus Carlsen mentioned Nunn in the context of extreme intelligence as a burden:

 I am convinced that the reason the Englishman John Nunn never became world champion is that he is too clever for that. ...
 He has so incredibly much in his head.
 Simply too much.
 His enormous powers of understanding and his constant thirst for knowledge distracted him from chess.

 Nunn is also involved with chess problems, composing several examples and solving as part of the British team on several occasions.
 On this subject he wrote Solving in Style (1985).
 He won the World Chess Solving Championship in Halkidiki, Greece, in September 2004 and also made his final GM norm in problem solving.
 There were further wins of the World Solving Championship in 2007 and in 2010.
 He is the third person ever to gain both over-the-board and solving GM titles (the others being Jonathan Mestel and Ram Soffer; Bojan Vučković has been the fourth since 2008).

 Nunn has long been interested in computer chess.
 In 1984, he began annotating games between computers for Personal Computer World magazine, and joined the editorial board of Frederic Friedel's Computerschach & Spiele magazine.
 In 1987, he was announced as the first editor of the newly created Chessbase magazine.
 The 1992 release of his first book making use of chess endgame tablebases, Secrets Of Rook Endings, was later followed by Secrets of Minor-Piece Endings, and Secrets Of Pawnless Endings.
 These books include human-usable endgame strategies found by Nunn (and others) by extensive experimentation with tablebases, and new editions have come out and are due as more tablebases are created and tablebases are more deeply data-mined.
 Nunn is thus (as of 2004) the foremost data miner of chess endgame tablebases.

 Nunn finished third in the World Senior Chess Championship (over-50 section) of 2014 in Katerini, Greece, second in the European Senior Chess Championship (over-50) of 2015 in Eretria, Greece, and first in the World Senior Chess Championship (over-65 section) in Assisi, Italy in 2022.
 He was the winner again in 2023, at Terrasini.